-60. Failing to fill out the Quarterly Report (QR) or Semi-Annual (SAR) form and send it in
+60. Failing to fill out the Semi-Annual form [or Quarterly Report] and send it in

-- Notice requirements for a late or incomplete QR7
+- Notice requirements for a late or incomplete SAR7/QR7

-- Restoration of Aid for incomplete or missing QR7
+- Restoration of Aid for incomplete or missing SAR7/QR7

-This system of reporting will end on September 30, 2013.
+The Quarterly Reporting system ended on September 30, 2013.
 The information is maintained here for cases involving issues during the QR reporting time period (over/underissuances).

 Until the Guide can be updated for the restructured reporting system, please use the following links: